Serge Gennaux

 l'Homme aux Phylactères, by Serge Gennaux

-After an appearance in Héroic Albums ('Du Grisbi en Vrac'), Serge Gennaux became apprentice of Maurice Tillieux in 1957.
-Two years later, he joined the lettering studios of the publishing house Dupuis.
-From 1960, he was one of the most prominent providers of short comics for Spirou magazine, which he made either alone or with Charles Degotte, Hubuc or Salvé.
-From 1968 to 1972, he drew his first series, 'Loryfland et Chifmol' with scripts by Raoul Cauvin.
+Starting in 1960, he was one of the most prominent providers of short filler comics and mini-books for Spirou magazine, which he made either alone or in cooperation with Charles Degotte, Hubuc or Salvé.
+Between 1968 and 1972, he drew his first series, starring the gangsters 'Loryfland et Chifmol', with scripts by Raoul Cauvin.
 In addition, Gennaux wrote scripts for Willy Lambil's series 'Hobby et Koala' and 'Sandy et Hoppy'.
-During this period, he also cooperated on the first animated cartoons of 'Les Schtroumpfs'.
+During this period, he also cooperated on the first animated 'Smurfs' cartoons.

 Loryfland et Chifmol, by Serge Gennaux